Unlike the rest of the Finger Lakes, Keuka Lake is in the shape of a "Y"

-- Settlers tried to change the name to Crooked Lake, but in 1887 it was officially named Keuka Lake.
+Settlers wanted to change the name to Crooked Lake, but in 1887 it was officially named Keuka Lake.

-- Produce and other goods were transported up and down Keuka Lake and then through the canal systems.
-This allowed Finger Lakes products to be shipped around the country.
+Produce and other goods were transported up and down Keuka Lake and then through the canal systems which allowed Finger Lakes products to be shipped around the country.
 For example, grain from Hammondsport was transported through the canal system to Philadelphia and Baltimore.

-- Like Seneca and Cayuga, the area around Keuka Lake is ideal for wine grapes.
-In 1836, a couple from Hammondsport planted the first vineyard.
-This marked the beginning of winemaking in the Finger Lakes.
+Like Seneca and Cayuga, the area around Keuka Lake is ideal for growing grapes used to make wine.
+In 1836, a couple from Hammondsport planted the first vineyard in the Finger Lakes, marking the beginning winemaking in the region.
 By 1860, 200 acres of vineyards had been planted around the lake.

-- The lake is full of baitfish, making it a favorite place of fisherman.
-It is considered one of the best areas in the region because of the natural trout spawning grounds.
+The lake is full of baitfish, and is considered one of the best places to fish in the region because of the natural trout spawning grounds.

-- The lakefront is mostly residential, but is also home to many lakefront restaurants.
-Most places allow you to park your boat and grab a bite to eat!
+The lakefront is mostly residential, but is also home to many lakefront restaurants, many with docks for boaters.

 Keuka College is located on the shores of the east branch, and Keuka Lake State Park on the west branch.